Phase transitions in time complexity of Brownian circuits: Numerical Analysis of First Passage Time

 \subsection{Modular adders: scaling and trade-off in circuit design}

 To further examine computation-time scaling in more realistic Brownian circuits, we apply the same numerical procedure as in the previous subsection to modular arithmetic circuits.
-Specifically, we investigate three types of $N$-digit adders: (Ordinary) Full Adder, Precede Adder, and Product Adder.
-While all these adders implement the same logical function and consist of $N$ connected modules, their circuit designs differ, resulting in distinct state-transition diagrams.
-These differences affect their stochastic dynamics of Brownian and thus the scaling behavior of the FPT.
-In this subsection, numerical simulations of these adders are presented, and the scaling of the mean FPT with respect to both circuit size and the transition rate is analyzed.
+Specifically, we investigate three types of $N$-digit adders: ordinary full, precede, and product adders.
+Although all these adders implement the same logical function and consist of $N$ connected modules, their circuit designs differ, resulting in distinct state-transition diagrams.
+These differences affect their Brownian stochastic dynamics and, in turn, the scaling behavior of the FPT.
+In this subsection, numerical simulations of these adders are presented, and the scaling of the mean FPT with respect to both the circuit size and transition rate is analyzed.

-Figure~\ref{graph:full adder}(a) shows the mean FPT for Full Adders at various values of $\gamma_+$.
-A transition in scaling behavior is clearly observed as $\gamma_+$ changes.
-At a critical value $\gamma_c\simeq 1.43$, the mean FPT scales quadratically with the number of the critical path length $N_g$, $\langle \tau\rangle\sim N_g^2$, as confirmed by the FSS collapse in Fig.~\ref{graph:full adder}(b) with the exponent $\alpha=2$.
-For $\gamma_+\gg \gamma_c$, the FPT scales linearly with $N_g$, whereas for $\gamma_+\ll\gamma_c$, it grows exponentially.
-These results indicate a clear easy-hard transition governed by the balance between forward and backward transition pathways in the state-transition diagram.
+Figure~\ref{graph:full adder}(a) shows the mean FPT for full adders at various values of $\gamma_+$.
+A transition in the scaling behavior is clearly observed as $\gamma_+$ changes.
+At the critical value $\gamma_c\simeq 1.43$, the mean FPT scales quadratically with the number of critical path lengths $N_g$, $\langle \tau\rangle\sim N_g^2$, as confirmed by the FSS collapse in Fig.~\ref{graph:full adder}(b), with the exponent $\alpha=2$.
+For $\gamma_+\gg \gamma_c$, the FPT scales linearly with $N_g$, whereas for $\gamma_+\ll\gamma_c$, it increases exponentially.
+These results indicate a clear easy--hard transition governed by the balance between the forward and backward transition pathways in the state-transition diagram.

-It is noteworthy that the qualitative behavior of the transition is the same as that observed in the one-dimensional SoP circuit discussed in Sec.~\ref{subsec:SOP_FSS}, while the critical value $\gamma_c$ is shifted to a significantly larger value.
-This shift reflects the more complex branching-and-merging structure inherent in the Full Adder's state-transition graph, which requires stronger forward bias to ensure efficient computation.
+Notably the qualitative behavior of the transition is the same as that observed in the one-dimensional SoP circuit discussed in Sec.~\ref{subsec:SOP_FSS}, whereas the critical value $\gamma_c$ shifts to a significantly larger value.
+This shift reflects the more complex branching-and-merging structure inherent in the full adder state-transition graph, which requires a stronger forward bias to ensure efficient computation.